zhangsquared/raw-agentic-rag/README.md

 In particular, the reranking model can take up to an hour to download on the first run.

 3. Improve the doc loading and chunking method

+4. How to incress Python FastAPI  parallel processing request